-Something that indigenous cultures from around the world have understood for many years is the delicate interconnectedness of all things.
-Aided by their spiritual and shamanic practices some cultures have even come to regard earth as a sentient organism in which humans, animals and plants are merely cells serving a larger purpose.
-Unfortunately, it seems that some cells have forgotten their place in the world and are thus disturbing the planetary balance.
+Something that indigenous peoples from around the world have understood for a long time is the delicate interconnectedness of all things.
+Aided by their spiritual practices some cultures have even come to regard earth as a sentient organism; an organism in which humans, animals and plants are merely cells serving a larger purpose.
+Unfortunately, it appears that some of the cells have forgotten their place in the world…

 “[…]we are losing upwards of 80,000 acres of tropical rainforest daily, and significantly degrading another 80,000 acres every day on top of that.
 Along with this loss and degradation, we are losing some 135 plant, animal and insect species every day—or some 50,000 species a year—as the forests fall.” – Scientific American

-“Researchers estimate that 5.4 million people died from 1955 to 2002 as a result of wars in 13 countries.
-These deaths range from 7,000 in the Democratic Republic of Congo to 3.8 million in Vietnam.” – ABC News
+“Researchers estimate that 5.4 million people died from 1955 to 2002 as a result of wars in 13 countries.” – ABC News

-“Nearly half of the world’s population — more than 3 billion people — live on less than $2.50 a day.
-More than 1.3 billion live in extreme poverty (less than $1.25 a day).” – DoSomething.org
+“Nearly half of the world’s population — more than 3 billion people — live on less than $2.50 a day.” – DoSomething.org

-What the Native American proverb exposes are the marks of a consciousness that is overly concerned with the self; or ego.
-Especially in Western cultures, things like competition, achievements and attainment of wealth are deemed far more desirable than consideration for others and for the environment as a whole.
-Ironically, if nothing changes, it will be ego’s very measures of “success” that will bring mankind down to its knees.
+What the above quotes expose are the marks of a consciousness that is overly concerned with the self; or ego.
+Especially in Western cultures, things like competition, achievements and attainment of wealth are deemed far more important than consideration for others and the environment as a whole.
+Ironically, if this stays the same, it will be ego’s very measures of “success” that are going to bring us to our knees.

 If one looks up the word “ego” in a dictionary, one is left with the following definition: